What are my odds of dying?

-Obviously, you can’t avoid dying, but you can at least avoid dying by certain means.
+Obviously, you can’t avoid dying, or odds of dying, but you can at least avoid dying by certain means.
 Let’s cover the top five causes of death and how you can lower your risk.

-Cancer is the number two killer in the U.S. Scientists still don’t know all the causes of cancer, but there are ways to lower your risk to certain cancers.
+Cancer is the number two killer in America.
+Scientists still don’t know all the causes of cancer, but there are ways to lower your risk of certain cancers.
 Your lifestyle choices play a big part.
 The Mayo Clinic offers seven cancer prevention tips:

 - Don’t use tobacco

 - Eat a healthy diet

 - Maintain a healthy weight and be physically active

 Unintentional injuries are the leading cause of death for Americans aged 1-44 years old.
 The leading causes of death for unintentional injury include: unintentional poisoning (e.g., drug overdoses), motor vehicle accidents, drowning, and falls.